How to Get a Safe Emergency Loan in 5 Steps

 No one wants to deal with a financial crisis.
 But if you’re faced with unexpected expenses and don’t have enough money in your emergency fund to cover them, an emergency loan can help you get back on your feet.

 Emergency loans are a safe and affordable way to get much-needed cash for car repairs, medical bills, or major life events.
-Some lending platforms like Upstart offer emergency loans online for one business day funding¹, so you can get your money faster.
+Some lending platforms like Upstart offer emergency loans online, so you can get your money faster.

 What is an emergency loan?